 LDS on the other hand believe they transform us, helping us along the way to being as God is, perfect.

-Both agree that someone who has truly accepted Jesus will be doing good works.
+LDS and Protestants both agree that someone who has truly accepted Jesus will be doing good works.
 For us, they are necessary corollary of remaining in the covenant.